 ALL foster children come from hard places.
 These kids did not ask to be put in the system and don’t want to be in foster care.
 Their subsequent emotions and behaviors will vary significantly, however they ALL have trauma that needs to be addressed.
 This is what it’s like to foster parent children.

 The most important take-away is LISTEN.
 Stop and listen.
 Listen to them when they are yelling and crying.
 Listen to them when they are happy and content.
 Listen to them when they don’t think you’re listening, and listen to them when they are sharing.
-You will get the information you need from listening to the child.
+You will get the information you need from listening to the foster child.

-These kids need STABILITY.
+Foster kids need STABILITY.
 Their environment should be predictable and consistent.
 Post morning schedules (make bed, dress, breakfast, teeth, hair), evening schedules (snack, pajamas, teeth, reading, lights out), and even after school schedules (snack, chores, homework, free time, dinner).
 Post rules, post consequences, and review them regularly.
 Have lists everywhere.
 Yes, it sounds like a military camp, but these are special kiddos.
 Structure creates the sense of safety and security they desperately need.

 Next, ATTACHMENT.
 A chemical called oxytocin gets released when bonding.
 Stimulating oxytocin production is crucial.
 Get down on their level, always make eye contact, and care touch as often as possible.
 Some want to be cuddled relentlessly; others will shy away from any physical contact.
 Meet them where they’re at, a gentle hand on the shoulder is still effective.
 Be patient, love doesn’t happen overnight.
 It may take months, but be consistent and changes will develop.